 One problem is templates.
 They’re poisonous!

-Most sellers use a connection request message like this … and fail:
+Most sellers use a template connection request message—and fail.

 Connection templates do not work.
 Because: